 - Paysafe may add additional elements in future releases of the API, so ensure that your integration is flexible enough to ignore any unrecognized response fields and is unconstrained by the order in which the JSON parameters are returned in the response.

-- The Hosted Payments API supports 3D Secure.
-The following 3D Secure variants are supported:
+- The Hosted Payments API supports 3D Secure version 2.
+Paysafe supports the following variants of 3D Secure:

 - Mastercard SecureCode